adishs/neurips2021_explicable-reward-design_code/code-main-paper/code_RoomsNavEnv/README.md

 ```
 python fourroom_run.py --algorithm=<algorithmName> --B=<budget>
 ```
-where the argument algorithmName is one of the following: orig, pbrs, and exprd.
+where the parameter `--algorithm=<algorithmName>` is one of the following: orig, pbrs, and exprd.

 For the algorithm exprd, the parameter `--B=<budget>` denotes the budget, i.e., the number of states to be selected for designing the reward function.
 Set a small number for faster execution.